Acne Laser Treatment

 Laser Treatment for Acne Scar Removal

-The laser light penetrates to a depth in the skin where the sebaceous glands are found and causes enough injury to disrupt the over-production of sebum, thereby eliminating the acne.
+The laser light penetrates to a depth in the skin where the sebaceous glands are found and causes enough injury to disrupt the over-production of sebum, thereby disrupting the acne.
 The outer skin is protected by a cooling spray and is not effected by the treatment.
 In most cases, there is no downtime for the patient.
 Side effects are quite minimal and may include slight and temporary redness or swelling lasting a few hours to a few days or, in rare cases, a temporary pigmentation change.

 Most patients can continue the use of their current acne treatments and skin regimens while undergoing laser treatments.